Rajesh-Royal/react-liquid-button/README.md

 ## About

-React Bits is a large collection of animated React components made to spice up your web creations.
+Liquid Button is a large collection of animated React components made to spice up your web creations.
 We've got animations, components, backgrounds, and awesome stuff that you won't be able to find anywhere else - all free for you to use!
 These components are all enhanced with customization options as props, to make it easy for you to get exactly what you need.

 ## Key Features
 - 60 total components (text animations, animations, components, backgrounds), growing every day